conspicuousClockwork/recursion_lesson/lessonPlan.md

 * Explain to participants how having data with variable complexity can introduce problems with conventional looping
     * The best solution for the first set would to create three nested for loops and iterate through the multidimensional array
     * However when we have data that could have any number of layers, writing only three loops will only yield us information three layers deep
-* Proceed to live code a solution using recursion and touch on these points:
+* Proceed to live code a solution using recursion and touch on these points using (example code):
     * By using recursion we are able to support any amount of complexity without having to write more code than we have to
     * We are using a base case to determine when each path of recursion stops
     * Loops are still being used within our recursive function!